hhildaa/epfl-ml-project1/README.md

 - Running the code

 ### Technology requirements
-For working with the code, the following technologies are required:
+We executed and tested our code on the following libraries and resp. versions:
-- Python ???
+- Python 3.8
-- Numpy ???
+- Numpy 1.21.2
-- Matplotlib
+- Matplotlib 3.4.3

 We were not allowed to use any other external libraries.